sectigo/policy-documentation/Sectigo SMIME Certification Practice Statement.md

 ## 4.6.Certificate Renewal

 Certificate renewal means the issuance of a new Certificate to the Subscriber without changing the Subscriber's, or other participant's, Public Key or any other information in the Certificate.

-Depending on the option selected during application, the validity period of Sectigo Certificates is detailed in the relevant field within the Certificate.

 Renewal fees are detailed on the official Sectigo websites and within communications sent to Subscribers approaching the Certificate expiration date.